AnIdiotsGuide/discordjs-bot-guide/samples/making-an-eval-command.md

 That's it.
 That's the command.
 Note a couple of things though:

 * Your IDE or editor might scream at the `eval(code)` for being `unsafe`.
 See the rest of this page for WHY it says that.
 Can't say you haven't been warned!
-* If the response isn't a string, `util.inspect()` is used to "stringify" the code in a safe way that won't error out on objects with circular references \(like most Collections\).
+* If the response isn't a string, `util.inspect()` is used to 'stringify' the code in a safe way that won't error out on objects with circular references \(like most Collections\).
 * If the response is more than 2000 characters this will return nothing.

 > **I AM NOT RESPONSIBLE IF YOU FUCK UP, AND NEITHER ARE ANY OF THE DISCORD.JS USERS AND DEVELOPERS**